jhicks0/drop_ir_cal/README.md

 All data collected should be based on the lab PC time.
 The superthermometer has an internal clock that is off slightly.

 Capture data for \~1 minute.
-Then, raise the temperature of the IR sensor body by 5°C (Ta).
+Then, raise the temperature of the IR sensor body by \~4°C (Ta).
 Then allow To to return to the initial reading it had.
-Next, open the relay valve to blow air past the lens. (spaced approximately 5 seconds apart).
+Next, open the relay valve to blow air (low-pressure) past the lens.
 After this, capture data for another \~30 seconds, before shutting down.

 ### Data

-IR data is saved to IR_PN_SN_YYYYMMDDTHHMM at 1Hz.
-Thermistor data is saved to TH_PN_SN_YYYYMMDDTHHMM at 1 sample/2 to 3 seconds.
-Thermistor data is recorded in raw A to D counts and is subsequently converted to Kelvin and then to Celsius.
-The thermistor data either needs to be upsampled or the sample rate increased.
-SPRT data is saved to ST_PN_SN_YYYYMMDDTHHMM at 1Hz, different than the default of 0.5Hz.
+IR data is saved to PN_SN_YYYYMMDD at 1Hz.
+SPRT data is saved to ST_YYYYMMDD at 1Hz, different than the default of 0.5Hz.
 This is done from the 1594A by navigating to Main Menu\>Measure Menu\>Timing Settings and selecting the 'Fast' preset.
-The IR and SPRT data files are the merged based on elapsed time.
+The SPRT collects data for the entire collection period.
+Then the SPRT data is joined to the IR data files and given the \_j suffix.

 ## Data Analysis